harshilvagadiya/HarshilVagadiya/README.md

 - 🔭 I’m currently working on `Something Intresting`.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `AI&ML and MERN Stack`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate for `Development Projects`

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything :sweat_smile:

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: